HyperUp78/UEModExplorer/README.md

 This is Forked source code from 1.60 version of UE Explorer owned and made by Eliot.
-The main goal of this update is to bring custom unreal script compiler that is NOT violated with original UCC.exe by Epic Games and reversed.
+The main goal of this update is to bring custom unreal script compiler that is NOT violated with original UCC.exe/UnrealForntend.exe by Epic Games and reversed.

+Why it is not easy to do?
+A lot of commercial games powered by ue3 had modified low-level engine c++ laguage.
+None of all licensed sourced unreal buiilds had code of UnrealFrontend.exe.
+It is main GUI program used for compiling script and so on.
+This official Epic Games Compiler is not designed for "Native Functions" due to game specific modifications.
+The custom c# compiler is intended to convert that decompiled uc to bytecode.
+Finding the best matching Opcode for game recompile support is hard to do without leaked game sources.
+So I managed to do many random operation codes until some work for compiliation process.